UKHO/docs/README.md

 We offer a great work / life balance - start and end times are fluid, centred around a 10am – 2pm team time, where the team is focussed on building things (no meetings!).
 We’re all set up for working from home and encourage people to make use of this if they prefer.
 We are committed to providing part-time options and offer reasonable accommodations to help people meet their needs.

-You can find all our documentation at https://docs.ukho.dev